arizonaCameraLab/ASDP_Render_Module/README.md

               capture the frames for each target, providing it the IP address of the NIC to talk with the camera on, the camera serial number, and target_N_poses.csv file name and a subdirectory of the configuration directory named **target_lateral_N_images** (where N is the target number).
+For the safest capture, turn only target N on for the Nth run.
+              Turn off or cover any other spurious sources that might capture the target estimation.
                 - For visible-light cameras, add `--shift 6` to the command line to left-justify its bits in the 16-bit value, making it easier to view the images for debugging.
-                - For infrared cameras, use the `--autoRange 1.5 1.5` option to automatically stretch the contrast for each image to the full range of pixel values and use the `--removeSpikes 200` to remove single stuck pixels whose values are more than 200 counts away from all of their neighbors.
+                - For infrared cameras, use the `--autoRange` option to automatically stretch the contrast for each image to the full range of pixel values and use the `--removeSpikes 200` to remove single stuck pixels whose values are more than 200 counts away from all of their neighbors.